 It’s hard to know you’re missing a deadline when you don’t know what that deadline is.
 Most U.S. taxpayers know the deadline for filing personal taxes is April 15th, but what about corporate taxes?

-There are so many things to file when you’re incorporated that you could end up filing something every month, especially if you have employees on the payroll.
+It’s possible that you could end up filing something every month when you’re incorporated, especially if you have employees on the payroll.
 And with language like “the filing deadline is on the 15th day of the fourth month following the end of your tax year,” how can you be sure you’ve calculated the filing deadline correctly?

 That’s where working with an accountant comes in.
-Get help!
+When you work with an accountant, getting help with compliance issues becomes much easier.

-If you decide to forgo working with an accountant to keep you on track with corporate tax compliance, make sure you know the deadlines that apply to your business.
+If working with an accountant isn’t right for you at this time, to stay on track with corporate tax compliance, you’ll need to know the deadlines that apply to your business.
 Then make sure you have a system in place so you don’t miss those deadlines.

 For things like payroll, you can build reminders into the process.
 Every time you calculate your employees’ paychecks, you can make it a habit to calculate the amount you owe to the government for payroll tax and make a note of when you need to pay that by.

 Sometimes, receiving a form from the government that you need to fill out will trigger you to fill it out and file it right away.
 Other times, the form gets added to a pile of things that need to be done.
 This is one-way deadlines are easily missed.
-Create a system for dealing with all the paper coming into your office so nothing gets missed.
+To make sure nothing gets missed, it’s best to create a system for dealing with papers coming into your office.

 If you prefer a paper-based method of tracking deadlines, then make sure you have a calendar or planner with you at all times so you can make a note of things that need to be filed by certain dates.